| |

 Maison du Camembert

 If you have the opportunity to visit the town of Camembert in Pays d’Auge, be sure to pop in at La Maison du Camembert.
 In the heart of the village, the Maison showcases the secrets of making this beloved cheese.
-The visit has an audio guide in French and English, and is followed by a tasting of three kinds of Camemberts!
+The visit includes an audio guide in French and English and is followed by a tasting of three types of Camembert!

-You can also indulge in some of the other local products like ciders and jams.
+You can also indulge in other local products, such as ciders and jams.
 To add a bit of fun, the Maison can add your photo to the label of your Camembert cheese!

 Address for la Maison du Camembert: 61 Le Bourg in Camembert.